It was the night before her son’s 4th birthday, and Brandy Sweeney knew something was wrong.

 In many ways, Brandy has returned to her normal life in West Virginia.
 She volunteers extensively in the community.
-Her children – Braydon (9), Bryson (7), and Braylon (5) – are involved in various sports and activities, and Brandy acts as both coach and chauffer.
+Her children – Braydon (9), Bryson (7), and Braylon (5) – are involved in various sports and activities, and Brandy acts as both coach and chauffeur.

 “Basically, with every beat of my heart, I mean, there’s that constant reminder that you’re here because of him,” Brandy says.
 “I can honestly say every milestone my kids hit, I totally think of him.
 From some of the research I have done, I’ve seen that he played baseball.
-So every time my son hits a home run, I’m thinking, ‘Oh, my goodness, part of him is letting me see this, and it’s something that he would have enjoyed as well.
+So every time my son hits a home run, I’m thinking, ‘Oh, my goodness, part of him is letting me see this, and it’s something that he would have enjoyed as well.’

-“Then sometimes when I’m having a bad day, or say I’m grouchy with the kids, it does make me stop and think, ‘You know what?
+“Then sometimes when I’m having a bad day, or I’m grouchy with the kids, it does make me stop and think, ‘You know what?
 There’s worse things.’
 And I’m lucky that I get to be that grouch.”

-She also has become an advocate for organ donation.
+She also became an advocate for organ donation.
 She speaks on the topic frequently in her community, and she even added it to her usual community service.
 Brandy began a holiday program called The Light of Christmas after her transplant.
 The celebration includes the planting of trees in Point Pleasant.

 Brandy makes it a point every year to plant a tree for organ donation.

-“Be someone’s hero,” she says, “because without my hero, I wouldn’t be here today.”
+“Be someone’s hero,” she says.
+“Because without my hero, I wouldn’t be here today.”